TuringBitChain/electrumx/docs/environment.rst

   function of :envvar:`COIN` and :envvar:`NET`; for Bitcoin mainnet it is 200.

+.. envvar:: SKIP_HEIGHT

+  Blocks below this height will be processed with minimal data, containing only the block header and a single coinbase transaction.
+This is useful for chains like BSV where early blocks contain large amounts of junk data that you want to skip during initial sync.
+Set to 0 (the default) to disable this feature and process all blocks normally.

+  When this is set, ElectrumX will still scan from height 0, but blocks below SKIP_HEIGHT will not fetch full block data from the node, instead creating minimal block files with only essential information.
+This significantly speeds up initial sync for chains with large historical blocks.

+  **Pruned Node Support**: This feature works seamlessly with pruned nodes.
+  If the node doesn't have historical block headers (due to pruning), ElectrumX will automatically create dummy headers with estimated timestamps and continue processing.
+This allows you to use a pruned node that only keeps blocks from SKIP_HEIGHT onwards.

+  **Warning**: Using this feature means your ElectrumX instance will not have complete transaction data for blocks below SKIP_HEIGHT.
+This may affect certain historical queries.

 .. envvar:: EVENT_LOOP_POLICY

   The name of an event loop policy to replace the default asyncio